poorsquinky/resume/resume.md

 Senior DevOps Engineer, NextGen DevOps Center of Excellence (2015-2019)

+* Lead engineer on a versatile team that provides targeted assistance to many internal product teams on cloud best practices, infrastructure-as-code (IaC), application architecture and modernization, and DevOps best practices
 * Developed modular infrastructure systems that can be re-used companywide for HIPAA and security compliance
+* Re-engineered product deployment code for speed and modularity, dropping delivery times by multiple orders of magnitude and kicking off the company's first true production CI/CD cycle
-* Consulted with product groups on cloud best practices, infrastructure-as-code (IaC), application architecture and modernization, security and data safety
+* Consulted with product groups on cloud best practices, security and data safety
-* Rewrote an entire project's deployment code, shrinking its delivery time from 3.5 hours to two minutes, bringing them to a true CI/CD cycle and having a multiplicative effect on development iteration speed

 ### 2012-2015: Red 5 Studios Inc., Irvine, CA
 Senior Systems Engineer